osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ~~~

 Joint 1 is between Link 1 and Link 2.
-Its frame is relative to l1frame.
+The local frame for this joint is relative to l1frame.

 ~~~